zzhangjii/learning-library/ApplicationIntegration-labguide.md

           - Click the *Clear data* button.

-## Check Autonomous Database Status:
+## Check Autonomous Database Status

 7. Access your Autonomous Database to see if it has been started: